oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Automatically detects and replaces a failed node in your data warehouse cluster
       - Failed node cluster is read-only until replacement node is provisioned and added to the DB
       - Cluster remains available on drive failure; Redshift mirrors your data across the cluster
+      - Backup to S3
+      - Automatic snapshots
+      - Limited to 1 AZ
     - **Scalability and Elasticity:**
       - With API change the number, or type, of nodes while cluster remains live
     - **Interfaces:**